Lifelightx/nexus-monitoring/README.md

     *   Once the agent starts, it will automatically appear in your "Your Servers" list.
 3.  **Monitor & Manage**:
     *   Click on a server card to view detailed metrics.
-    *   Navigate to the "Docker" section to manage containers.
+    *   Navigate to the "Docker" section to manage containers, view logs, or open a terminal.
+    *   Use the "Files" tab to explore the server's file system.

 ## 🗺️ Roadmap